eprintsug/EPrintsArchivematica/README.md

 {path} is where the plugin will export the packages for Archivematica to transfer from.

 {metadata_only_path} is where the plugin will export metadata-only records it encounters.
 If you set this to "" or leave it undefined, the plugin will not export matadata-only records to the file system.

+### Transfer Folder Prefix

+The following configuration option can be used to prepend a string to all of the exported transfer folder names:

+`$c->{DPExport}->{transfer_prefix} = "";`

+For example:

+`$c->{DPExport}->{transfer_prefix} = "MYREPO";`

+Would result in all of the transfer folder names, and resulting AIPs in Archivematica to have the name:

+MYREPO-AMID instead of just AMID.

+This is useful if you have many repositories and wish to have unique per-repository prefixes in AIP names on shared archival storage.

+When the transfer_prefix is set, it is also used to confirm that the AIP name includes the correct prefix in the [Service Callback](#archivematica-sending-information-back-to-eprints), ignoring the callback if the prefix sent by Archivematica doesn't match the configuration.

 # Summary